rwalker1501/Cultural-Epidemiology/read_me.txt

     * AIC (Akaike Information Criterion)
 - Bayes factor: epidemiological vs. proportional model
 - Bayes factor: epidemiological vs. constant model
+- Results for binomial test
+	* Number of sites with population density<inferred threshold
+	* Number of non-sites with population density<inferred threshold
+	* Proportion of non-sites with population density<inferred threshold
+	* Probability of the observed number of sites with population density<inferred    threshold if sites and non-sites come from the same distribution and all measurements are independent

 ---
 Saved data files